 While making minor repairs can help make your home more attractive to buyers — which may lead to a quicker sale or more offers — there’s still no guarantee that you’ll earn more from the sale than you invested in minor repairs.

 Although most minor repairs are substantially cheaper than major repairs, the truth is that they still cost money.
-It’s important to be realistic about what you can afford to spend and stick to your budget.
+You still have to be realistic about what you can afford to spend and stick to your budget.
 Otherwise, you could end up spending more than you initially expected.

-Major repairs can cost thousands of dollars and take weeks or months to complete — so we recommend talking to a local real estate professional before investing.
-They can help you understand which major repairs will increase your home’s value and how much they might expand your pool of potential buyers.
+Major repairs can cost tens of thousands of dollars and take weeks or months to complete — so we recommend talking to a local real estate professional before investing.
+A realtor can help you understand which major repairs will increase your home value and how much they might expand your pool of potential buyers.

-Major repairs are expensive — but they can also raise your property’s value substantially.
+Major repairs are expensive — but can also raise your property value and livability.
 These types of repairs involve bringing your home up to standards by fixing:

 - Foundation issues